LeeKyoungIl/illuminati/README.md

 # illuminati's intention to develop

 **There is no garbage data in your Application.**
-It is necessary to identify what data is the most important among the collecting data from your Applcation.
+It is necessary to identify what data is the most important among the collecting data from your Applications.
 Also collect and analysis must be performed in different processes.
-The illuminati is designed to make collect all data easily and it can be possible scalability working by separated analysis process.
+The illuminati is designed to make collect all data easily, and it can be possible scalability working by separated analysis process.

 ## required
  * Java8 or higher.
+ * Java Application that can use AspectJ
+ * Simple Mode is No infrastructure required

+## optional
  * Message queue (RabbitMQ or Kafka)
- * Java Application that can use AspectJ
+ * H2 Database (for backup)

 ## recommendations
  * ElasticSearch (5.x or higher)